x0rCTF/Serverless/README.md

 #    cron: cron(0/15 * * * ? *)
 ```

 We can create rules that self-trigger on an automated schedule in CloudWatch Events using cron or rate expressions.
-Meaning, if the function is deployed in `--stage dev` and has a variable that refers to our rate parameter, it will be self-triggered for the exact amount of time we have defined in our rate expression.
+Meaning, if the function is deployed in `--stage dev` and has a variable that refers to our rate parameter, as we have in our `hello` function, it will be self-triggered for the exact amount of time we have defined in our rate expression.

 ### Provider